dgp1130/blog/src/www/posts/ctor.md

 constructor behaviors.

-Contrast this with JavaScript, which (while uncommon) can use its prototypical inheritence to decouple the creation of prototype objects.
-Note: I am not advocating for writting code this way, just using it to illustrate a point.
+Contrast this with JavaScript, which (while uncommon) can use its prototypical inheritance to decouple the creation of prototype objects.
+Note: I am not advocating for writing code this way, just using it to illustrate a point.

 ```typescript
 const mySuperClass = { foo: "foo" };